ramon-astudillo/vimbox/README.md

 Desired

-* Proper handling of temporary files
+* Proper paths for temporary files

 * wrapper around vim (tunnel all options)
     :( forces to sync files by separate, big change of flow.
 Unfrequent use